boardgameio/boardgame.io/docs/api/Game.md

      `{ condition: (G, ctx) => boolean, action: (G, ctx) => G }`
      At the end of each move, if `condition` is `true`, then the corresponding `action` is executed.
+  - `flow.movesPerTurn` (*number*): Ends the turn automatically if a certain number of moves have been made.
   - `flow.phases` (*array*): Optional list of game phases.
 See [Phases](/phases) for more information.